 EMM began helping refugees and collaborating in this effort with other groups, such as Church World Service, in 1930.
 They have 30 affiliates in 22 states and also contract with the State Department to assist refugee resettlement in local communities.
 To help refugees achieve self-sufficiency as quickly as possible, they assist with health screening, learning English, developing employment skills, and enrolling children in school.
 For more details regarding EMM’s activities and affiliate locations, please refer to their website: episcopalmigrationministries.org Please note that EMM is currently not accepting additional volunteers.

 HIAS is a global Jewish nonprofit that protects refugees whose lives are in danger for being who they are.
 Guided by their values and history, HIAS helps refugees rebuild their lives in safety and advocates to ensure that all displaced persons are treated with the dignity that they deserve.
 Since 1881, HIAS has assisted more than 4,500,000 people worldwide.
 HIAS has affiliates in 12 states including a total of 22 U.S. cities.
 Please view www.hias.org for their locations.
-HIAS has developed an extremely useful guide, “Refugee Resettlement in Partnership: A Guide for Community Volunteers and Institutions,” downloadable from their website or by emailing them at email@example.com.
+To volunteer with HIAS, see https://www.hias.org/volunteer.
+HIAS has developed an extremely useful guide, “Refugee Resettlement in Partnership: A Guide for Community Volunteers and Institutions,” downloadable from their website at https://www.hias.org/refugee-resettlement-partnership.

 International Rescue Committee (IRC)